i-am-phi/music/pages/02.chords/jump-jive-and-wail/chords.md

 One good thing about him
 He knows how to jive and wail

 [Verse]

-A#
 Jack and jill went up the hill to get a pail
-D#                                       A#
 Jack and jill went up the hill to get a pail
-F                                                 A#
 Jill stayed up, she wants to learn how to jive and wail

 [Chorus]
-A#
-You gotta jump, jive, and then you wail
-A#
-You gotta jump, jive, and then you wail
-D#
-You gotta jump, jive, and then you wail
-A#
-You gotta jump, jive, and then you wail
-F                     D#               A#
-You gotta jump, jive, and then you wail away!

 ```